drbeco/xadreco/README.md

 Protocol translation from Winboard to UCI

 ----

 4- Install process for xboard

 4.1 - Make a bash script:
-4.1.1- Unpack the tarball (xadrecov57.tar.gz) to the folder of your preference (lik /home/user/programs/xadrecov57)
+4.1.1- Unpack the tarball (xadrecov57.tar.gz) to the folder of your preference (like /home/user/programs/xadrecov57)

 4.1.2 Create a bash script with the 2 command lines and save it with the name xxadreco.sh:

 ---

 #!/bin/bash
 xboard -tc 5 -inc 0 -mps 40 -size Petite -coords -highlight -fcp "/home/user/programs/xadrecov57/xadreco" -fd "/home/user/programs/xadrecov57/" -scp "/home/user/programs/xadrecov57/xadreco" -sd "/home/user/programs/xadrecov57/"

 ---

 4.1.3 Now just start xxadreco.
 Make sure you give execution rights to xxadreco file.
 ./xxadreco